sg1527/k8_multinode_installation_process/README.md

 ```
 sudo kubeadm init
 ```
-(ignore) if you are using flannel then do below sudo kubeadm init --pod-network-cidr=10.244.0.0/16 but
+#(ignore) if you are using flannel then do below
+sudo kubeadm init --pod-network-cidr=10.244.0.0/16

+but

-if you are using calio then use below to initialize the kubeadm sudo kubeadm init --pod-network-cidr=192.168.0.0/16
+#if you are using calio then use below to initialize the kubeadm. here we are using calio as it is reliable for all production level deployments.
+sudo kubeadm init --pod-network-cidr=192.168.0.0/16

 now you will see below form of output from here run below commands and copy the token generated to use it on worker node.